pts/pts-fasm-bootstrap/README.md

 possible to bootstrap a recent fasm using only technology available on 2001-11-17 (Linux i386, Perl >=5.004_04, *unzip*, NASM >=0.95 and fasm 1.20 sources).

+Alternatively, shell script bootstrap2.sh can be used instead of bootstrap2.pl, without depending on Perl for this step, but depending on some Unix commands (such as *cat* and *tr*) instead.
+There is no alternative shell script replacing bootstrap1.pl, beucase *grep* and AWK wouldn't be powerful enough for the regexp substitutions applied there when converting from fasm to NASM syntax.
+(Python, Ruby, Java, Go, PHP PCRE, Pike PCRE, TCL, C PCRE and C++ RE2 would be powerful enough, but on systems where these are easily available, Perl is also easy to install, or installed by default.)

 The following source files are used: